jgomer2001/pipelines-plugin/README.md

 };
 ```

-Note `student` has to be added to the schema and should look like:
+with the `student` entity type in the schema:

 ```
 {